tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/index.rst

   The :program:`waptagent.exe` installer is available at http://wapt.mydomain.lan/wapt/waptagent.exe.

-  If you do not sign the :file:`waptagent.exe` installer with a commercial ``Code Signing`` certificate or a ``Code Signing`` certificate issued by the :term:`Certificate Authority` of your Organization after having generated it, web browsers will show a warning message when downloading the installer.
-To remove the warning message, you must sign the :file:`.exe` with a ``Code Signing`` certificate that can be verified by a CA bundle stored in the machine's certificate store.
+  If you do not sign the :program:`waptagent.exe` installer with a commercial ``Code Signing`` certificate or a ``Code Signing`` certificate issued by the :term:`Certificate Authority` of your Organization after having generated it, web browsers will show a warning message when downloading the installer.
+To remove the warning message, you must sign the :mimetype:`.exe` with a ``Code Signing`` certificate that can be verified by a CA bundle stored in the machine's certificate store.

 .. hint:: When to deploy the WAPT agent manually?